literakl/lelimath/app/src/main/assets/campaigns/README.txt

 "first", "second", "third", "result" - argument values are defined by list of values or ranges in ascending order.
 E.g. 1-3,5,6,7-10.

+If expressions are defined in simple form then count of formulas must be same as number of expressions.
+They will be used sequentially.

 One campaign structure: